 1. Transitioning and Repurposing an Underperforming Team:

-a.“Biggest challenge is how spread my people’s focus is.
-They are without a cohering goal.
+a.“The biggest challenge is how spread my people’s focus is, they are without a cohering goal.
 If I can’t align them to a measure & vision, I’m obsolete.”

 b.“Prepare and set up a meeting with my creative individual to agree rules and key deliverables.
 Prepare separate meetings with the two team factions.
 Make sure meetings are close in time.”